Marcoshenrich/kelpscape/README.md

 ```

-On each frame, any denizens that have added themselves to logic.recentlyDeadDenizens are removed from their species object, deleting them from memory.
-DeadDenizen.beforeIDieCB() clears up any unfinished business, like removing setTimeouts and freeing trapped prey.
+On each frame, any denizens in logic.recentlyDeadDenizens are removed from their species object, deleting them from memory.
+DeadDenizen.beforeIDieCB() clears up any unfinished business, such as removing setTimeouts and freeing trapped prey.

 Honestly, these four lines of code are probably what I'm proudest of in the whole project.
 It's so clean!